 Habitat for Humanity: Build affordable housing in the upcoming Island project, “The Glen”.
 Assist with current remodels or volunteer at the ReStore in Bluffton;

-Hope Haven: Assist in providing miscellaneous services for adult and child victims of abuse;
+Hopeful Outreach (formerly Hope Haven): Assist in providing miscellaneous services for adult and child victims of abuse;

 Literacy Center (The): Assist in equipping adults with reading, writing and math skills;